hiscom/avh-biocase/README.md

 ![Identification Result Extension](img/IdentificationResultExtension.jpg)

-The new elements in the HISPID namespace can't be added, as long as the HISPID 5 extension is still in use (which it is with about a third of the AVH providers).

 The template file can be found at [templates/cmf/cmf_ABCD_AVH.xml](https://github.com/hiscom/avh-biocase/blob/master/templates/cmf/cmf_ABCD_AVH.xml).
 It needs to be added on the same path in your BioCASe provider software directory.
 Also make sure that the 'dwc' and 'abcd' aliases in the [config/namespaces.ini file](https://github.com/hiscom/avh-biocase/blob/master/config/namespaces.ini) have the correct namespace.